mdsufz/StandEnA/README.md

 ```
 Note that if pathway 2 is to be retrieved, the above line should be updated to search for "\t2.\d\t".

-Note that for some enzyme names in id_synonyms_per_line.tsv there might be no EC identifier.
+Note that for some enzyme names in [id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) there might be no EC number.
 In this case, the user should use the below line to remove any "NA" or "-" identifier:
 ```bash
 grep -v ".-" uniq_pw_ec.tsv | grep -v "NA$" > uniq_pw_ec_edited.tsv

 ```

-Collecting ECs and KOs from KEGG API:
+Collecting their corresponding EC numbers and KO identifiers from KEGG API:
 ```bash
 cat unique_pw_ec.tsv | cut -f2 | while read l; do curl -s https://rest.kegg.jp/link/ko/ec:$l; done | sort -k1,2 | uniq | grep -v "^$" > pw_ec_kos.txt
 ```